This honey mustard walnut crusted salmon makes the perfect weeknight meal!

 How To Make Honey Mustard Walnut Crusted Salmon

 1/2 cup finely chopped walnuts

 2 teaspoons finely chopped parsley

 Preheat the oven to 425°F.

 Spray a baking dish with avocado oil or olive oil spray.
 Place salmon in the baking dish.

-In a small bowl, whisk together the mustard, olive oil, and honey.
+In a small bowl, whisk together the mustard and honey.
 Spread the honey mustard over the salmon fillets.